-When I was in college, I spent a spring break scuba diving off the coast of St. Eustatius, a tiny little island a hop-skip-and-jump away from the better known St. Martin.
-It was a carefree week of exploring long lost ship wrecks, sipping on homemade piña coladas, and nursing a serious sun burn.
+When I was in college, I took a spring break scuba-diving trip off the coast of St. Eustatius, a tiny little island a hop-skip-and-jump away from the better-known St. Martin.
+It was a carefree week of exploring long-lost shipwrecks, sipping on homemade piña coladas, and nursing a serious sunburn.

 These crab cakes are all about the crab.
-A little bit of mayonnaise, panko, and an egg keep it all together and the bell peppers and scallions add some fresh flavor and texture.
-This recipe is easy enough for a weeknight meal but special enough for entertaining.
-I just so happened to make these for my dad on Father's Day last week and he declared them "the best he'd ever had".
+A little bit of mayonnaise, panko, and an egg keep it all together, and the bell peppers and scallions add some fresh flavor and texture.
+This recipe is easy enough for a weeknight meal, but special enough for entertaining.
+I just so happened to make these for my dad last week and he declared them "the best he'd ever had."
 I just might have to agree.

 1 pound lump crab meat